Rangefinder vs GPS Watch: The Ultimate Distance Debate

 Buy a GPS Watch If…

-- You play new courses often.
+- You frequently play new or complex courses.

-- You like planning shots around layups.
+- You prefer planning shots around hazards and layups.

 Buy Both If…